BonnyBlu/RL-Xid/README.md

 - There is a version adapted for use with a sample of MeerKAT MIGHTEE data that is still under production.

-The structure of this repository is as follows:
+The structure of this repository is as follows, and each folder contains a detailed readme:
 RL-Xid ---> LOFAR ---> DR1: Testing code
 	|     |
 	|     -------> DR2: Current code